kjschelling/Full-Stack-Project/README.md

 model.
 Update an existing model, show the current models they represent and delete a model.

+Planning:

+When starting this project, I originally wanted to do client(user) goes through agencies that have many models.
+I than decided to simplify it to agency(user) has many models.

+After setting up my remote repositories and initalizing my front and back end, I started on the user authentication.
+Once the auth was working I moved to the backend.
+-added my models table
+-added the relationships

+Next I focused on creating the model, and displaying the models.
+Once those were working, it was on to getting a single model using the id and deleting a single model using the id.

+Once those were functional, it was on to the styling and adding the finishing touches.

 Technologies used to create project:
   -HTML
   -CSS